soorajrs409/cybersecurity_tools/ARP-SPOOFER_V1/README.txt

 ARP-SPOOFER_V1 is a tool that automates the arpspoofing with scapy.
+Can be used for deep packet inspection.

 usage : python3 ARP-SPOOFER.PY "router_ip" "target_ip"